AngelinoVerhaeghe/cms/README.md

 ## Info

 This is a project with Laravel, a blog with CMS.
 Authentication for users, creating posts, categories, tags etc...
-Styled with Tailwindcss
+Styled with Tailwindcss, Gravatar, Alpine JS, Heroicons, Remixicons

 ## Images

-In the root folder, frontpage.png blogpage.png.
+In the root folder, frontpage.png, blogpage.png and Singleblogpage.

 CMS image, dashboard.png